-As Shiny applications grow larger and more complicated, app authors frequently ask us for techniques, patterns, and recommendations for managing the growing complexity of Shiny application code.
+As Shiny applications grow larger and more complicated, we use modules to manage the growing complexity of Shiny application code.

-In practice, though, functions alone don’t solve enough of the problem.
+In practice, though, functions alone don’t address the problem of organising and managing large and complex app code completely.
 Input and output IDs in Shiny apps share a global namespace, meaning, each ID must be unique across the entire app.
 If you’re using functions to generate UI, and those functions generate inputs and outputs, then you need to ensure that none of the IDs collide.

 In computer science, the traditional solution to the problem of name collisions is namespaces.
 As long as names are unique within a namespace, and no two namespaces have the same name, then each namespace/name combination is guaranteed to be unique.
 Many systems will let you nest namespaces, so a namespace doesn’t need a name that’s globally unique, just unique within its parent namespace.